kailash-manasarovar/statement/docs/personal/expenses.md

+# Expenses

 !!! important
     - Prices in euros.

 ## Hotels

-It has been impossible for me to feel safe in Denia.
-I've nowhere else to go.
+It is impossible for me to feel safe in Denia.
+I believe my life is in danger in Denia and probably throughout Spain and even beyond.

+I've nowhere else to go however.
 London is complicated.
-I'm going to be homeless when I leave Denia which, for me, is very upsetting.
+I'm going to be homeless when I leave Denia which, for me, is very upsetting and worrying.

+I will have to go back to London at least temporarily and this has been an extremely difficult place for me as my parents and brother have consistently downplayed anything that's happened to me over the years as unimportant, or my fault somehow.

+The things they say to me concerning me being the victim of child sexual abuse and rape have really been abhorrent at times.

+Living with my family is the main reason I became suicidally depressed after reporting child sexual abuse and rape to the Metropolitan police in 2016.

+So there has been no save place to go and I have had to stay in hotels a lot instead of my home.

 ### March 2024